s175573/KIRCLE/README.md

 ``genotyper`` can be imported as a python package so that its constituent functions may be called within a python script.

 # Attributions
-This kir genotyper is developed and maintained by Galen Gao (galen.gao@utsw.edu) -- Bo Li lab -- UT Southwestern, Dallas, TX.
+This kir genotyper is developed and maintained by Galen Gao (galen.gao@utsouthwestern.edu) -- Bo Li lab -- UT Southwestern, Dallas, TX.